-What it Takes to Be a Virtual Assistant: How to Know When it’s Time to Hire a VA.
+- What it Takes to Be a Virtual Assistant: When to Know it’s Time to Hire a VA

 Swamped at Work?
 A Virtual Assistant Could be an Option